ahatherly-gn/NHS-SCR-IPS/05-OptionalDataItems.md

 * Examples to be added

 ## Vital Signs
+*(this section is draft as there's outstanding Observation questions, such as the quantity of observations to include, and how to say "there may be further Observations")*

 Observations from the record with codes that indicate they relate to vital signs.